setupmd/docs/readme.md

 ### Contributions

-Ensuring a unified standard for all KB articles is essentials, without this formatting will break on https://brain.setup.md.
+Ensuring a unified standard for all KB articles is essential, without standardisation formatting will break on https://brain.setup.md.
 (The web interface for this repository.)

-We're using [obsidian](https://help.obsidian.md/How+to/Format+your+notes) for our front end and therefore require their styling formats are used.
+As we're using [obsidian](https://help.obsidian.md/How+to/Format+your+notes) for our front end there is a requirement to use their styling guides, all pages should subsequently be utilising the above formatting.

 #### Style Guide